benedond/benedond.github.io/_pages/about.md

 ## Studies & Work
 I finished my bachelor's (2013-2016) and master's (2016-2017) studies at [Open Informatics](https://oi.fel.cvut.cz/), CTU in Prague, with a major in Artificial Intelligence.
 My primary study interests included general computer science, mathematics, algorithm design and complexity study, optimization, as well as AI and machine learning.
-After finishing my master's studies, I started a Ph.D. program with major interest in system modeling and optimization and their synergy.
+After finishing my master's studies, I started a Ph.D. program with major interest in system modeling and optimization, and their synergy.

 For a short summary of my working life, [see my CV](https://benedond.github.io/files/cv.pdf).